WileyEducational/Flask-REST-BoilerPlate-with-JWT/README.md

     Initial installation: make install

-    To run test: make tests
+    To run test: flask test

-    To run application: make run
+    To run application: flask run

-    To run all commands at once : make all
+Make sure to run the initial migration commands to update the database (from the venv!).

-Make sure to run the initial migration commands to update the database.
+    > export FLASK_APP=manage.py

-    > python manage.py db init
+    > flask db init

-    > python manage.py db migrate --message 'initial database migration'
+    > flask db migrate

-    > python manage.py db upgrade
+    > flask db upgrade

 ### Viewing the app ###
     Open the following url on your browser to view swagger documentation http://127.0.0.1:5000/

-### Using Postman ####
+### Using Postman / Insomnia ####
     Authorization header is in the following format:

     Key: Authorization